Am I interviewing an “A” player who can make it rain?

 4. Show me the money.
 Yes Jerry McGuire coined the phrase and almost everyone uses it (including us at SBI).
 It means to be money hungry.
 ‘A’ players want to make money.
 And the more money they make the better.
 Don’t ever think an ‘A’ player wants to ‘please his customers’.
 He wants to please them because it means more money.

 TIP: Ask what his W2 was last year (what he made last year).
 He will know it to the penny.

 Why should you spend the time weeding through average sales people to get one that’s an ‘A’ player?
 They exceed your ‘B’ player quotas by over 3x!
 This difference can set you up to make your bonus and get you promoted.

 Below is a Quota and Talent Assessment we performed for a large organization whose stock price has risen 35% in the past 6 months.
 Notice all the ‘A’ players.
 The VP of Sales here has a strict Talent Management Process including the 4 steps mentioned above.
 The results are impressive.

 Interviewing sales candidates is tricky.
 They are sales people and their job is to sell you on themselves.
 If they can’t sell you on themselves, what will they do with your customers?
 Make sure you look for these top tips to uncover ‘A’ players in your interviews.
 Your success is critical to hiring the top talent.
 These answers to your questions will tip you off on how successful they could be.

-If you need more help, download our 10th annual workbook, How to Make Your Number in 2017.
-Turn to the People Plan on page 285 of the PDF.
 To request a workshop with SBI’s product strategy expert simply sign up for a MySBI account and check the box in your preferences to request a workshop.